Da das Web-Fotoprojekt in englischer Sprache durchgeführt wird, sind die Informationen nur in englischer Sprache verfügbar.

 3. Email the photo (in jpg or gif) including when and where you took it to ipt(at)aspr.ac.at.
 Please make sure to email it in the highest resolution possible.

-At the end of every year our ASPR-team comes together to choose the team’s favourite three contributions of the year.
+Every year at the beginning of September our ASPR-team comes together to choose the team’s favourite three contributions of the year.
 Both, the contributor of the picture, as well as the artist will receive the following:

 First prize: 500 EUR